-Based on the available data, the principal industrial use of lead bis(2-ethylhexanoate) and lead dioctanoate is in industrial coatings, such as paints, lacquers and varnishes.
-Metallic soaps are known to be used as driers in coatings containing drying oil components, with lead soaps typically used at a concentration of 0.5% w/w lead (non-volatile content) (Australian Government Department of the Environment, 2014; Bielman, 1993).
-However, the use of these chemicals in industrial coatings in Australia at concentrations resulting in greater than 0.1% w/w lead (non-volatile content) is prohibited, without prior assessment under the

-NICNAS (NICNAS, 2014a; 2014b).
-Therefore, current industrial use of these chemicals as driers in surface coatings in Australia is expected to be limited.
+Based on the available data, the principal industrial uses of lead octoate, lead isooctanoate, lead neodecanoate and lead octanoate are in industrial coatings, such as paints, lacquers and varnishes.
+Metal soaps are known to be used as driers in coatings containing drying oil components, with lead soaps typically used at a concentration of 0.5% w/w lead (non-volatile content) (Australian Government Department of the Environment, 2014; Bielman, 1993).
+However, the use of these chemicals in industrial coatings in Australia at concentrations resulting in greater than 0.1% w/w lead (non-volatile content) is not allowed under the Uniform Paints Standard (Commonwealth of Australia, 2013).
+Therefore, current industrial use of these chemicals as driers in surface coatings in Australia does not occur.

 The extent of use of the remaining chemicals in this group in Australia is unclear.
-Based on the use information available for lead bis(2-ethylhexanoate) and lead dioctanoate, international data and the chemical similarity of the substances addressed in this group assessment, the remaining chemicals are assumed to also primarily be used in industrial coating products.
-However, the restrictions recommended for lead compounds in paints under the Uniform Paint Standard, and an increased awareness of the environmental and human health concerns of lead pollution, are expected to similarly limit current uses of these chemicals in industrial coating products in Australia.
+Based on the use information available for the above chemicals, international data and the chemical similarity of the substances addressed in this group assessment, the remaining chemicals are assumed to also primarily be used in industrial coating products.
+However, the restrictions on lead compounds in paints under the Uniform Paint Standard, and an increased awareness of the environmental and human health concerns of lead pollution, will preclude current uses of these chemicals in industrial coating products in Australia.

-If used in industrial coating products in Australia, the primary source of environmental exposure for the chemicals in this group is expected to be release of soluble lead(2+) ions from the cured coating.
+When present in existing industrial coatings, the primary source of environmental exposure for the chemicals in this group is expected to be release of soluble lead(2+) ions from the cured coating.
 A range of studies have highlighted the potential for lead to be released from intact coatings (Barnes and Davis, 1996; Beauchemin, et al., 2011; Davis and Burns, 1999).
 Chips and dust from coatings containing lead can also result in environmental exposure of lead compounds.
 A small proportion may also be released to sewer, surface water or soil during application and disposal of excess product (OECD, 2009).